 Poetry is ordinary language raised to the Nth power.
 Poetry is boned with ideas, nerved and blooded with emotions, all held together by the delicate, tough skin of words.

-Like us on Facebook to get regular updates on new poetry published everyday!
+Subscribe to our poetry newsletters to get regular updates on new poetry published everyday!